cordercorder/knn-models/README.md

 </table>

-The generation speed (token/s) of kNN-models on a server with 8 NVIDIA GeForce GTX TITAN GPU (24GB), 2 Intel Xeon E5-2680 CPUs, and 256 GB of RAM is presented below:
+The generation speed (token/s) of kNN-models on a server with 8 NVIDIA GeForce GTX TITAN GPUs (24GB), 2 Intel Xeon E5-2680 CPUs, and 256 GB of RAM is presented below:
 <table>
     <tr>